Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Acknowledgments

 \section{Acknowledgments}

-I am grateful for helpful conversations I had with Luke Woodward, over and beyond the mathematical inspiration I gained from reading \cite{duSWoodward/08}, a book whose influence on the current paper I acknowledge in Section~\ref{subsec:nil.exa}.
-I thank Tobias Rossmann for numerous discussions which had a profound impact on this paper, rendering its results much more general and conceptual.
-Work on this paper was supported by DFG Sonderforschungsbereich~701 at Bielefeld University.
+I am grateful for helpful conversations I had with Luke Woodward, over and beyond the mathematical inspiration I gained from reading \cite{duSWoodward/08}, a book whose influence on the paper I acknowledge in detail in Section~\ref{subsec:nil.exa}.
+I thank Tobias Rossmann for numerous discussions which had a profound impact on this paper, rendering its results much more general and conceptual. \revone{I am grateful to two anonymous referees whose comments helped me to improve the paper's exposition significantly and prompted Corollary~\ref{cor:char.p}.
+To Raf Cluckers I am particularly endebted for elucidations about the transfer principle which greatly helped me in the formulation of this corollary.} Work on this paper was supported by DFG Sonderforschungsbereich~701 at Bielefeld University.

 \cprime{$'$} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}